 Where can I find a job?

 The Office of Student Employment is your best source for assistance in finding an on campus job.
-On their website, you will find Jagjobs, which is an online listing of available jobs.
-In addition to using Jagjobs, you should visit campus offices to inquire about any open positions and deliver your resume.
+This office serves undergraduate students with many services, but all students can utilize the online job board to begin their job search and view a variety of on-campus positions that are available to international students to apply.
+On their website, you will find a link to the job board and tips for utilizing the job board.
+In addition to using the job board, you should visit campus offices to inquire about any open positions and deliver your resume.
 The Office of Student Employment provides workshops and resources about resume writing, interview skills, networking, and many other employment-related topics.

 I found a job!
 What do I do now?